- Secure Remote Work

 October is Cybersecurity Awareness Month!
 Look for activities that will be on campus over the month!
 We are planning to have several events, including a booth in the Student Experience Plaza on October 12th (come see if you can recognize a phish and win a prize!), a Lunch and Learn about Phishing on October 14th via Zoom, a Panel Discussion on October 18th at the MU Horizon Room over the lunch hour (register for a lunch), and an Information Security Town Hall on October 26th via Zoom.
 We’ll have details posted here on our Information Security webpage!

 The Office of Information Security is here to assist you in your efforts to keep your network resources protected.
 We coordinate with academic and administrative units to help develop policy, benchmark and assess our level of risk and educate and inform our community on best practices.
 We offer Risk Assessment and Forensics services as well as vulnerability scanning.

 Cyber attackers will be looking for ways to steal info from your computing devices, so we want to arm you with some great resources to protect yourself!
-Click here to watch mini-video presentations for creating a cyber-secure home, social engineering tips, and email and phishing protection information.
+Navigate to our Resources tab to familiarize yourself with some OIS terminology using our Glossary, or check out the newest in security news.

 Check out the Online Trainings page for mini-games, quizzes, and general training to increase your cyber literacy.
 Thank you for helping us Defend Our Cyber Dam!